matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

     - BlockingQueue size can be controlled and out-of-memory scenario can be avoided.
 Application performance won't be degraded with limited queue size.
     - You can use existing or create new Rejection Handler policies:
-        - In the default ThreadPoolExecutor.AbortPolicy, the handler throws a runtime RejectedExecutionException upon rejection.
+        - In the default `ThreadPoolExecutor.AbortPolicy`, the handler throws a runtime RejectedExecutionException upon rejection.
-        - In ThreadPoolExecutor.CallerRunsPolicy, the thread that invokes execute itself runs the task.
+        - In `ThreadPoolExecutor.CallerRunsPolicy`, the thread that invokes execute itself runs the task.
         This provides a simple feedback control mechanism that will slow down the rate that new tasks are submitted.
-        - In ThreadPoolExecutor.DiscardPolicy, a task that cannot be executed is simply dropped.
+        - In `ThreadPoolExecutor.DiscardPolicy`, a task that cannot be executed is simply dropped.
-        - In ThreadPoolExecutor.DiscardOldestPolicy, if the executor is not shut down, the task at the head of the work queue is dropped, and then execution is retired
+        - In `ThreadPoolExecutor.DiscardOldestPolicy`, if the executor is not shut down, the task at the head of the work queue is dropped, and then execution is retired
-    - Custom ThreadFactory can be configured, which us useful:
+    - Custom `ThreadFactory` can be configured, which us useful:
         - To set a more descriptive thread name.
         - To set thread daemon status.
         - To set thread priority.